marshallford/terraform-provider-ansible/docs/resources/navigator_run.md

 Optional:

+- `exclusive_run` (Dynamic) When non-null, only changes to this value will run the playbook again.
+All other changes are ignored, the exception being resource destruction or replacement.
+Provides fine-grained control for advanced use cases.
 - `known_hosts` (Dynamic) A value that, when changed, will reset the computed list of SSH known host entries.
 Useful when inventory hosts are recreated with the same hostnames/IP addresses, but different SSH keypairs.
 - `replace` (Dynamic) A value that, when changed, will recreate the resource.
 Serves as an alternative to the native [`replace_triggered_by`](https://developer.hashicorp.com/terraform/language/meta-arguments/lifecycle#replace_triggered_by) lifecycle argument.
 Will cause `id` to change.
 May be useful when combined with `run_on_destroy`.
 - `run` (Dynamic) A value that, when changed, will run the playbook again.
 Provides a way to initiate a run without changing other attributes such as the inventory or playbook.